keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-16-food-budget-dropped.md

 Like Pizza and Movie Night, we track Date Night eating out separately as it's important time for Jaime and I to spend together.

 Our spending was higher here last year, but we consider that a _good thing_ (to a point) as it's money invested in our marriage.
-IN the last six months, we've averaged about $60 a month.
+In the last six months, we've averaged about $60 a month.

 ## What we changed that helped us save $3,300 a year

 So, we went from spending an average of about $1,260 a month before the start of our mini-retirement to spending around $985 after.

-Looking back at what's changed, here are the five things that we did that helped us change our spending habits and save $3,300 a year.
+Looking back at what's changed, here are four things that we did that helped us change our spending habits and save $3,300 a year.

 ### 1. We started tracking "good" eating out separately from "bad" eating out

 Before the start of our mini-retirement, we only had two categories to track food purchases - groceries and eating out.

 This was problematic though because it mixed in "good" eating out with "bad" eating out.
-We didn't have an easy way to understand whether our eating out was aligned with our values (like family movie night or dates for Jaime and I) or was just out of stress and a desire for convenience.
+We didn't have an easy way to understand how our eating out spending aligned with our values.

+_Movie nights and date nights are_ ___good___

+_Last-minute takeout because I'm too exhausted to cook?_ ___Not so much...___

-The point of tracking is to understand and the point of understanding to improve.
+{% include tweet-link.html tweet-text="The point of tracking is to understand and the point of understanding is to improve" %}.

-As we started our mini-retirement, we really wanted to understand this spending better so we created two new categories in [Thrifty](https://thrifty.keepthrifty.com) - one for Movie Night and one for Date Night.
+As we started our mini-retirement, we really wanted to understand this spending better.
+So, we created two new categories in [Thrifty](https://thrifty.keepthrifty.com) - __Pizza & Movie Night__ and __Date Night__.

-Now, we'd know how much we were investing in our family fun night, how much we were investing in our important date nights, and how much we were wasting on convenience foods.

-For this post, I went back and re-classified our spending from before the mini-retirement into these categories so I could have a complete picture.
+By setting things up this way, we would have a more accurate understanding of how much of our eating out was wasteful.

+To ensure a complete picture, I went back through all of our eating out expenses in Thrifty for the last two and a half years and recategorized based on the new options.

-While our date night and family movie night spending remained fairly constant, we saw an immediate drop in our eating out.
-See the before and after from last year below:
+While our date night and family movie night spending remained fairly constant, we saw an immediate drop in our eating out starting at the date we added the new categories.

+This is really apparent in the before and after sections from this chart:

 ![High average spending in the first half of the year, low in second half]({{site.url}}/assets/img/posts/2018-01-16-food-budget-dropped/thrifty-eating-out-chart-2017.png)

-Measuring our "bad" eating out separately gave us an incentive to avoid this spending as we knew that any penny spent here could probably be better used elsewhere in our budget.
+Measuring our "bad" eating out separately gave us an incentive to avoid this spending.
+We knew that any penny spent here was money we could be saving for our goals instead.

 Measurement alone made an impact, but a couple of other big changes certainly helped as well.